CPSC-449-Projects/project2/README.txt

 1. @hug.get("/users/")

-- This service will return all existing users from the database as a JSON content.
+- This service will return all existing users from the database as a JSON format.

 - To use the service in the browser, please type URL = "localhost:PORT/users/"

-For example: "localhost:5000/users/"

 - To use the service through the terminal, please command: $ http localhost:PORT/users/

-For example: $ http localhost:5000/users/

 2. @hug.get("/users/{username}")

 - This service will retrieve the specific user based on 'username' as the endpoint.
-If found, the response status will be '200 OK' and return the specific user as a JSON content.
+If found, the response status will be '200 OK' and return the specific user as a JSON format.
 Otherwise, the response status is '404 NOT FOUND'.

 - To use the service in the browser, please type URL = "localhost:PORT/users/{username}"

-For example: "localhost:5000/users/profavery"

 - To use the service through the terminal, please command: $ http localhost:PORT/users/{username}

-For example: http localhost:5000/users/profavery

 3. @hug.get("/get-following/{username}")

 - This service retrieves all users that a user follows based on 'username' as the endpoint from the databbase.
-Users will be returned as a JSON content.
+Users will be returned as a JSON format.

 - To use the service in the browser, please type URL = "localhost:PORT/get-following/{username}"

-For example: "localhost:5000/get-following/profavery"

 - To use the service through the terminal, please command: $ http localhost:PORT/get-following/{username}

-For example: http localhost:5000/get-following/profavery

 4. @hug.post("/create/", status=hug.falcon.HTTP_201)

 - This service allows a user to create an account.
 A user's account will include a username, an email, a password, and a bio.
 If created successfully, the response status is '201 Created'.
 Otherwise, the response status is '409 Conflict' if a user tries to create an account that was already existed, and the error message will be returned.

+- To use the service through the terminal, please use 'new_user.json' as an example.
+In the terminal, please command: $ ./bin/post.sh ./share/new_user.json

 5. @hug.put("/change-password/")

 - This service allows an existing user to change their password.
 If changed successfully, the response status is ' 200 OK'.
 Otherwise, the response status is either '401 Unauthorized' or '404 Not Found' if inputs are incorrect.

+- To use the service through the terminal, please use 'new_password.json' as an example.
+In the terminal, please command: $ ./bin/post.sh ./share/new_password.json

 6. @hug.get("/login/")

 - This service will require the user's authentication by asking them to log in.
 If a user successfully logs in, they can access to some services that require the authentication.
 Otherwise, the response status is either '401 Unauthorized' or '404 Not Found' if inputs are incorrect, and the error message will be returned.

+- To use the service in the browser, please type URL = "localhost:PORT/login"

 7. @hug.post("/follow/", status=hug.falcon.HTTP_201)

 - This service allows an existing user to follow each other.
 If followed successfully, the response status is '201 Created'.
 Otherwise, the response status is '409 Conflict' if a user tries to follow another user that they already followed.

+- To use the service through the terminal, please use 'new_follow.json' as an example.
+In the terminal, please command: $ ./bin/post.sh ./share/new_follow.json

 8. @hug.post("/unfollow/")